nevertmr/nevertmr/README.md

-## Hello, December 31, 2025:D Let's give it our best shot.
+## Hello, January 01, 2026:D Let's give it our best shot.

 ### 🚀About Me